API Reference

 POST/templates

 Creates a template with status: "draft".
 Provide a name and at least one of html or text.
 Returns { object: "template", id }.
-Use POST /templates/:id/publish to publish the draft.
+A draft cannot be sent yet — call `POST /templates/:id/publish` before referencing it as a template_id, or the send fails with validation_error.

 Body parameters